bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image482.png"
   style="width:45%"
-  title="Define 'for' loop with let inside, display to console let value" alt="Define 'for' loop with let inside, display to console let value." />
+  title="Define &apos;for&apos; loop with let inside, display to console let value" alt="Define &apos;for&apos; loop with let inside, display to console let value." />
 <img src="./images/image483.png"
   style="width:45%"
-  title="Test, given error with global variable outside the 'for' loop" alt="Test, given error with global variable outside the 'for' loop." />
+  title="Test, given error with global variable outside the &apos;for&apos; loop" alt="Test, given error with global variable outside the &apos;for&apos; loop." />
 </p>
 But if I come back here, if I try to do console that log, use my tick marks, the value of i is i but make that a variable dollar sign, curly brace, curly brace.
-That's going to generate an error because I've used the let keyword in this as block level scope, let's see that in action i is not defined.
+That&apos;s going to generate an error because I&apos;ve used the let keyword in this as block level scope, let&apos;s see that in action i is not defined.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 484/485. define for loop with var, test (268) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image484.png"
   style="width:45%"
-  title="Define 'for' loop with var" alt="Define 'for' loop with var." />
+  title="Define &apos;for&apos; loop with var"
+  alt="Define &apos;for&apos; loop with var." />
 <img src="./images/image485.png"
   style="width:45%"
-  title="Test, 'for' loop local and global var, no error" alt="Test, 'for' loop local and global var, no error." />
+  title="Test, &apos;for&apos; loop local and global var, no error" alt="Test, &apos;for&apos; loop local and global var, no error." />
 </p>
-Whereas if I were to come back here and change this keyword to var, that doesn't have block level scope.
-If I say that var of i is 10 because it's gone through the whole loop and it got up to 10.
-So with var we don't have block level scope but with let we do so with our third strategy here, what we should do is never use var to define variables anymore.
+Whereas if I were to come back here and change this keyword to var, that doesn&apos;t have block level scope.
+If I say that var of i is 10 because it&apos;s gone through the whole loop and it got up to 10.
+So with var we don&apos;t have block level scope but with let we do so with our third strategy here, what we should do is never use var to define variables anymore.
 Instead we can use const or let and in general use const whenever you can.
 Use constant by default.